-The meeting closed at 8:18pm.
-The next meeting is to be held on Monday Welcome Road, Karratha.
-24 February 2025 at 6pm in Council Chambers I, Cr Daniel Scott, Mayor of the City of Karra of the City of Karratha that the enclosed Ordinary Council Meeting held on Monday, Minutes are a true Date 1 1
+The next meeting is to be held on Monday 24 February 2025 at 6pm in Co Welcome Road, Karratha. ouncil Chambers -

+I, Cr Daniel Scott, Mayor of the City of Karratha, hereby declare on behalf of the Councillors of the City of Karratha that the enclosed Minutes are a true and accurate record of the Ordinary Council Meeting held on Monday, DD Month Year.
+Date / /